 I work from premises in North London (Kentish Town, Tufnell Park and Holloway).
-I currently have availability on a Thursday evening.
-Please get in touch to arrange an initial meeting.

 WHERE DO THE SESSIONS TAKE PLACE?

-WHAT HAPPENS IN THE FIRST SESSION?
+WHAT HAPPENS IN THE INITIAL SESSION?

-The first session will be an assessment where we can talk about what has brought you to counselling and what you hope to gain from it.
+The initial session will be an assessment where we can talk about what has brought you to counselling and what you hope to gain from it.
 There is no obligation to continue after the first session, and it will provide the opportunity for you to ask any questions about therapy or my way of working and decide if I am the right counsellor for you.

 HOW LONG DO SESSIONS LAST?